OpenST/openst.js/README.md

 2. TokenHolder contracts: Each user in a token economy will be represented by a TokenHolder contract.
 The TokenHolder contract will hold the user’s tokens.
 It’s a multi-sig contract (i.e it can have multiple ownership keys, presumably owned by a single natural person).

 3. Rule contracts: These contracts contains business logic that the economy creator uses to achieve their community or business goals.
-Each economy must have at least one rule contract.

 #### Below is an overview of the different steps in this file: